LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/exception-functions.md

 ### <a name="parameters"></a>Paramètres

-`fnew` La fonction à appeler à la fin.
+*fnew* la fonction à appeler à la fin.

 ### <a name="return-value"></a>Valeur de retour